camertron/gelauto/README.md

 gelauto run --annotate $(find . -name '*.rb') -- bundle exec rspec spec/
 ```

-If you choose to run Gelauto without the `--annotate` flag, Gelauto will print results to standard output in [RBI format](https://sorbet.org/docs/rbi) and not modify any of your Ruby files.
+You can also choose to run Gelauto with the `--rbi` flag, which will cause Gelauto to print results to standard output in [RBI format](https://sorbet.org/docs/rbi).

 ### Gelauto in your Bundle